 If you are comfortable with woodworking and other carpentry skills, it can be an easy task to make carriage doors.
 It basically involves building a garage door frame and then cutting boards to fill in the door.

-You can use a latch and hinges to attach the door to the walls and then close up both of the sides.
+You can use a latch and hinges to attach the door to the walls and then close up both sides.
 This Old English rustic aesthetic is especially beautiful in country homes.

 Many people with carriage doors like to include a small window in the carriage door, as it brings out even more charm.